hydrotian/hydrotian.github.io/_slides/2023-marp-slides.md

 collection: talks
 type: "oral"
 venue: "AMS"
-date: 12/28/2023
+date: 28/12/2023
 location: "Richland, WA"
 ---

 <!-- A slide with a title -->
-# These are some sample markdown slides
+# Sample markdown slides using MARP

 ---